Sambhrama

 Sambhrama is a 1999 Kannada-language Indian romance film directed by Mahesh Sukhadare and produced by Srinivasa Combines banner.
 The story is a remake of the Malayalam film Ee Puzhayum Kadannu (1996).

-The film stars Ramesh Aravind and Kaveri in leading roles, with Kalyan Kumar, Srinivasa Murthy and Hema Panchamukhi, among others, playing supporting roles.
+The film stars Ramesh Aravind and Kaveri in leading roles, with Hema Panchamukhi, Kalyan Kumar, and Srinivasa Murthy, among others, playing supporting roles.

 Plot

 Anjali (Kaveri) is the third daughter of a deceased music teacher.
-She lives with her two elder sisters Deepa (Hema Panchami), Roopa (Vanishree) and grandmother (B V Radha).
+She lives with her two elder sisters Deepa (Hema Panchamukhi), Roopa (Vanishree) and grandmother (B V Radha).
 Her life changes when Gopi (Ramesh Aravind) moves to his brother's (Srinivas Murthy) house as her neighbor.
 They fall in love.
 However, she hesitates to marry him while her two elder sisters are unmarried.
 Gopi finds a groom for Ashwathy, but the marriage is called off as she is mute and deaf.
 After two failed attempts to get her married, they all feel hopeless but out of the blue Gopi's friend admits that he loves Ashwathy, and Gopi helps him marry her.
 Then they try to get Aarthi married, but she admits to never having gotten over her old boyfriend.
 They then track him down and ask him to marry her.
 He admits to liking her, but says that his mother would ask for a lot of dowry.
 Gopi does everything he can, including making his brother loan out his house in order to obtain the money and the ornaments they demanded, which are provided by Aarthi's boyfriend himself.